 - the countries that undertake to implement the price cap policy will be able to participate directly in the coalition’s consultative process that sets the price cap

-- the price exception does not authorize the importation of seaborne Russian oil into the US, which will remain prohibited under Executive Order 14066
+- the price exception does not authorise the importation of seaborne Russian oil into the US, which will remain prohibited under Executive Order 14066

 - concrete guidance is given for how providers of maritime services can comply with the price cap, including an introduction to the recordkeeping and attestation process the price cap policy will rely on, possible red flags for price cap evasions and how OFAC will enforce the price cap

 The EU Commission has addressed the intention to implement a price cap in its proposal for an eighth package of Russia-related sanctions last week (see above).